 View a few examples of Calling Cards BY CLICKING HERE

 The History of Christmas Cards website is based on the findings of Greg Livaudais using his collection and many published sources.
 All the cards illustrated are from the G.Livaudais Collection.
-This collection contains over 9,100 Christmas cards dating from 1864 to current.
+This collection contains about 10,000 Christmas cards dating from the 1840s to current.
 Much of the text on these pages come from the study and analysis of the cards in this collection.
 The source of other information is noted in the bibliography on the last page.

 You can find many websites devoted to Christmas themes, some including sections on Christmas cards.
 I encourage you to visit these sites, but I think you'll find The G.Livaudais Collection one of the most comprehensive Christmas Card sites on the web.
 In fact, there are many sites that have "borrowed" not only my images but even my text, and word-for-word on some websites.
 Some websites do include information not contained here.
 So 'surf' around, but if something you read out there sounds familiar, you'll have a good idea where it came from.